gustavo-andres/LetsGo/README.md

 2. Write a function that determines if an author is in the "top 3" by post count
 3. Use these functions with the existing data

-## Day 6: Control Flow and Sorting
+## Step 6: Control Flow and Sorting

 ### Lesson Goals
 - Understand more complex control structures